drunner/drunner/README.md

 drunner setup
 ```

-Log out then in again to pick up the ~/bin directory in your path.
-Now you're ready to go!
+If this is the first time you've installed dRunner, log out then in again to update your profile (dRunner adds its bin directory to your path in ~/.profile).

 ### Trying it out